 Fail to Prepare - Prepare to Fail is one of my favourite mottos and is very much true in this case!
 My list isn't exhaustive, but hopefully it will get you going along the right lines!

 Whilst we'd all love to turn up at the breakfast table with a different short sleeve jersey on every day, it's really best to limit yourself.
 If you've got mountains where you are going, the extra ventilation benefits of a full zip jersey make it a no-brainer to select them exclusively.
-If you have a choice on the pocket configuration, it might be nice to have your smart phone in a zipped pocket.
-If you are going out early, adding a long sleeve to your kit list might make sense, or perhaps an intermediate jersey like the REEF.
+If you have a choice on the pocket configuration, it might be nice to have your smartphone in a zipped pocket.
+If you are going out early, adding a long sleeve to your kit list might make sense, or perhaps an intermediate jersey like a Santini REEF or Castelli Gabba.

 Take bib shorts that are comfortable, are kit neutral, work well with knee/leg warmers and have a good quality seat pad.
-Chamois cream is also a must – even if you don't normally use it.
+Chamios Cream can often help – even if you don't normally use it.

 Baselayers come in a variety of configurations/types so it pays to take a variety with you.
 Selecting different fabrics and weights would be a sensible approach, although I'd tend to steer clear of high collars and long sleeves.